-.1 For the purpose of standardization and to accommodate future expansion, street lighting conductors shall be No. 6 RW90.
+.1 For the purpose of standardization and to accommodate future expansion, street lighting conductors shall be No. 4 AL RW90 and No. 6 AL RW90 bond.
 The use of alternate conductor sizes will require the approval of the City Engineer.
+(REVISED NOVEMBER 2019)